-It only took me 23 years to realize I was living a mere ten-hour drive from a country I had never been to.
-So a few weeks ago, my friend and I stocked a car with snacks and booze and started the 600 mile drive to Toronto, Canada.
+It only took me 23 years to realize I was living a mere 10 hour drive from a country I had never been to.
+So a few weeks ago, my friend and I filled her car with snacks and booze and started the 600 mile drive to Toronto, Canada.
 Although it was far from a beach vacation, there’s still plenty to do in Canada during the wintertime.
 Read below for my suggestions of how to make the most of your time in Toronto!

 The major perk of traveling to Canada in January is the ability to live out your wildest Airbnb fantasies.
 Since we were willing to drive north from a state that was already in the midst of a blizzard, we were able to rent the boujiest apartment for a fraction of the normal price!
 We rented this gorgeous place on the 22nd floor in the Entertainment District, complete with indoor parking and this spectacular view, for less than $80/night.

 Find the listing here.

 The St. Lawrence Market